duarty/ruby-pratics/README.md

 # ruby
-rep to pratice ruby/on rails fundamentals like:
+rep to pratice ruby/rails fundamentals like:

 - strings
 - arrays